marciobarroso/walmart-technical-challenge-frontend/README.md

 ## Create Hello World with React and Typescript

-## Create the base layout with flex box and css grid
+## Create the base layout with flex box for components and css grid for layout

 ## Create form field for the search